 Just have a look around and I am sure you can find something suitable for every budget.

-And since we ate so cheap, in the end, we had enough money left to invite of host Yuki to her favorite restaurant for dinner.
+And since we ate so cheap, in the end, we had enough money left to invite our host Y. to her favorite restaurant for dinner.
 We will talk about that later in the text.
 But a quick spoiler – it was absolutely delicious.

 For going out we spent 18,11 Euro/$ 21,58 for the whole week.
 (In this 18 Euro are included the costs for the snacks and the entrance we had to pay in one bar.
 And the beers we bought in a supermarket for our host and us.